Cepher-Bible/Kjv-Style-Covenant-Just/ORTHODOX-CATHOLIC-SECTION/WHY/THE-INCARNATION.md

 **“The Incarnation makes images of Christ permissible”:** Yes — once God has taken a real human nature, depicting that nature confesses the Incarnation, not idolatry.

-**“Full God and full Man is impossible”:** Chalcedon summarizes the biblical data: one Person, two natures, without confusion, without change, without division, without separation.
-The Bible shows both full deity and full humanity in one Person.
+**“Full God and full Man is impossible”:** The Bible shows both full deity and full humanity in one Person (John 1:1,14; Phil 2:5-8; Col 2:9; Heb 1:3; 2:14-17).
+Chalcedon faithfully summarizes this biblical truth.

 **Practical Abuse:** Where the humanity of Christ is denied or the divinity is downplayed, the Incarnation is distorted.